bioinfo-pf-curie/mpiBWA/docs/README.md

 * Individual chrN.sam files with aligned reads on each chrN (ChrN are the chromosome name from the header).
 The chrN.sam contains the header for the chrN and the reads mapping to that chromosome.
 The file contains primary and supplementary alignments for a read.
 If supplementary mapping are discordant they are not filtered out.
 The file can be sorted independently with [mpiSORT](https://github.com/bioinfo-pf-curie/mpiSORT) and during the sorting supplementary reads are filtered in discordant SAM file

 * The file discordant.sam contains primary chimeric alignments with their secondary alignments.
+Supplementary or secondary alignment coulb be ignored if you pass -M option to mpiBWA.
 * The unmapped.sam contains unmapped reads.

+Nota bene:

+1) Supplementary or secondary alignments could be ignored if you pass -M option to mpiBWA.
+In all cases they are filtered out by mpiSort.

+2) The discordant fragment are not extracted from a chromosome file, they are just a copy of it.
+The purpose of the discordant fragment SAM is to help the marking of duplicates in the following analyse.
+Indeed it is easier to mark them separataly and pass the result in the chromosome file.

 ## Informatic resources